 John Howard said last week that we are all environmentalists now.
 While that may have come as a surprise to some, it shouldn't have.
 Over the past decade there has been a slow but steady shift going on, not in… more

 After four successive federal election defeats, the high cost of inaction … is plainly evident.
-Its effect has been to hollow out the party’s real membership … and impair its capacity for effective policy development… more
+Its effect has been to hollow out the party’s real membership … and impair its capacity for effective policy development and advocacy.
+By Race Mathews

 Allison Henry and John Warhurst The researchers found that only half of the young people they interviewed would vote if it was not compulsory, and among the reasons given by respondents for not voting was lack of knowledge.

 Daniel Donahoo argues that local government and community organisational models will be play a big role in the future of community-government relations.